 The FTA requires that an independent auditor review and verify the MBTA's estimates of directly operated bus and rail passenger-miles traveled and unlinked trips.
-As the agency responsible for these estimates, CTPS will provide any materials and assistance necessary for the audit.
+As the agency responsible for these estimates, CTPS will provide materials and assistance necessary for the audit.

-Provide any materials and assistance necessary to the independent auditor
+Materials and assistance necessary to the independent auditor